-Each of the letters in “IMViC” stands for one of these tests.
-“I” is for indole; “M” is for methyl red; “V” is for Voges-Proskauer, and “C” is for citrate, lowercase “i” is added for the ease of pronunciation.
+Each letter in “IMViC” stands for one of these tests.
+“I” is for indole; “M” is for methyl red; “V” is for Voges-Proskauer, and “C” is for citrate.
+Lowercase “i” is added for ease of pronunciation.
 IMViC is an acronym that stands for four different tests

-To obtain the results of these four tests, three test tubes are inoculated: tryptone broth (indole test), methyl red – Voges Proskauer broth (MR-VP broth), and citrate.
+Three test tubes are inoculated to obtain the results of these four tests: tryptone broth (indole test), methyl red – Voges Proskauer broth (MR-VP broth), and citrate.
 IMViC tests are employed in the identification/differentiation of members of the family Enterobacteriaceae.

 General procedure for performing IMViC Tests and their interpretations: